Squalane Vs. Squalene: Differences And Skin Benefits

 What Does Squalene Or Squalane Do To Your Skin?

-Both squalene and squalane work great as moisturizers and emollients (3).
+You can use both squalene and squalane oil for skin, as they work great as moisturizers and emollients (3).
 They help repair damaged skin and rejuvenate skin by preventing transepidermal water loss and trap moisture to hydrate your skin (1).
 They also prevent free radical damage and oxidative stress, which are primary reasons for premature aging and wrinkles.
 With regular usage, they can smooth out fine lines, fade scars, and minimize UV damage.

 Other than hydration and emollient benefits, squalane (or squalene) can keep your skin healthy in multiple ways.